meergod/RoughVideoDownloader/README.md

 1. Execute [RoughVideoDownloader.msi](https://github.com/casinero/RoughVideoDownloader/raw/master/RoughVideoDownloader/Setup/Express/SingleImage/DiskImages/DISK1/RoughVideoDownloader.msi).
 2. Open the [Extensions page of Chrome](chrome://extensions/) and activate `Developer mode`.
 3. Open `%appdata%\RoughVideoDownloader` folder in your Windows, drag the `ChromeExtension` sub-folder icon onto anywhere in Chrome's Extensions page, and then copy the value of the extension ID shown.
  - After this, each time you open Chrome there'll be a warning at the top-right corner asking you to "Disable developer mode extensions", which means to disable extensions not installed from Chrome Web Store.
-As you can see you have to click `Cancel` and again this inconvenience is due to Google.
+As you can see you have to click `Cancel`.
+Again this inconvenience is due to Google.
 4. Back to `%appdata%\RoughVideoDownloader` folder, open `chromeNativeMessagingHost.json` with any text editor, replace the value between `"chrome-extension://` and `/"` (in `allowed_origins` section) with the ID just copied in the previous step, and save the file.
  - This has to be done every time you reinstall this software for whatever reasons, including version update (if that ever happens).
 5. Close and restart Chrome before making first downloading.